paboAYUSHI/90daysOfCODE/README.md

 depth of node x:The depth of node x can be defined as the length of the path from the root to the node x.
 One edge contributes one-unit length in the path.
 So, the depth of node x can also be defined as the number of edges between the root node and the node x.
 The root node has 0 depth.

 height of node x:The height of node x can be defined as the longest path from the node x to the leaf node.

+The tree data structure can be created by creating the nodes dynamically with the help of the pointers. applications of trees:
+Storing naturally hierarchical data: Trees are used to store the data in the hierarchical structure.
+For example, the file system.
+The file system stored on the disc drive, the file and folder are in the form of the naturally hierarchical data and stored in the form of trees.
+Organize data: It is used to organize data for efficient insertion, deletion and searching.
+For example, a binary tree has a logN time for searching an element.
+Trie: It is a special kind of tree that is used to store the dictionary.
+It is a fast and efficient way for dynamic spell checking.
+Heap: It is also a tree data structure implemented using arrays.
+It is used to implement priority queues.
+B-Tree and B+Tree: B-Tree and B+Tree are the tree data structures used to implement indexing in databases.
+Routing table: The tree data structure is also used to store the data in routing tables in the routers.